 How to write content for your website that people will read

-Anyone can have a website, but not everyone can write copy that wins customers.
+Anyone can have a website, but not everyone can write good copy.

 Keep it Simple

 Simple statements often work best.
 Steve Krug wrote a great book about human-computer interaction and web usability called ‘Don’t Make Me Think’.
-Don’t try to be creative or clever as this requires people to think.
-Trying to make people think on the web is like trying to un-boil an egg.
-It won’t work.
-People on the Web are hunting for information.
-So keep your web copy as simple as possible.
+Even just from the title: don’t try to be too creative or clever as this can require people to think harder than they are prepared to.
+People using the web are looking for information or entertainment so give them what they want.
+Don’t make them think too hard.

 • Bullet points